 3. Visit The Franklin Institute for the Harry Potter Exhibition (view map)

 Calling out teenage Potterheads around the world to The Franklin Institute this summer.
 We are stupefied by how real it feels when you enter the exhibition.
-Floating candles, potion vials with book spells, everything you imagine if you went to Hogwarts.
+Floating candles, potion vials with book spells, everything you would imagine if you went to Hogwarts.
 Teenagers who want to see which house they belong to must understand what to do.
-Yes, The Sorting Hat is present and works like the story.
+Yes, the Sorting Hat is present and works like the story.

 Harry Potter is a beloved franchise by many people, so if you plan on visiting this place, you might worry about the parking space.
 However, The Franklin Institute has prepared some other sites you can use to park your car safely.
 They aren’t too far from the location so that you can cross this one out of your concern.

 4. Book Night Tours: Summer Twilight at Eastern State Penitentiary (view map)

 Are your teenagers brave enough to take this tour?
 Explore what once was a place to put notorious criminals behind bars when the sun goes down.
 With the remaining sunlight reflected on the damp walls, you might find some things that aren’t there during daylight.

 Night Tours: Summer Twilight only lasts in the summer, so visit while it’s still operating.
 Teenagers can also learn the history of criminal justice and interact with hands-on activities.
 This certainly brings a new kind of experience to you and your teenagers’ summer holiday.

 5. Go to Philadelphia’s summer concerts